-In the course of 2012 the Audit Committee comprised of Denys Dzenzers'kyy, A Director, Executive Director, and Lyubov Krechmanska C Director, Independent Director.
+Prior to 27 February 2013 the Audit Committee comprised of Denys Dzenzers'kyy, A Director, Executive Director, and Lyubov Krechmanska C Director, Independent Director.

-Extraordinary General Meeting of WESTA ISIC S.A. held on February 27, 2013 appointed Dmytriy Nikitin, A Director and Lyubov Krechmanska, C Director as members of the Audit Committee.
+Since February 27, 2013 the Audit Committee comprised of Dmytriy Nikitin, A Director and Lyubov Krechmanska, C Director.
 The mandate of the appointees will lapse at the Annual General Meeting of the year 2018 or until their successors have been duly elected.